Articles > Cybersecurity > Malware types and how to prevent them

 Fileless malware

-Sometimes, this happens when you click a particular link in an email or on social media platform and fileless malware downloads onto your device.
-Then it waits until you open the application to begin infecting your device, or it damages your files without you ever engaging with the program.
+Sometimes, this happens when clicking a particular link in an email or on social media platform and fileless malware downloads onto the device.
+Then it waits until the application is opened to begin infecting the device, or damaging files without ever engaging with the program.
+Fileless malware can be hard to detect since it’s memory-based rather than file-based.

 Viruses